A modified proof for Higman's embedding theorem: The main properties and basic examples of benign subgroups

 \subsection{Examples of benign subgroups}

 Let us collect some examples for later use.
-We intentionally bring them in an order displaying development of some basic ideas.
-Take the free group $G=\langle a,b,c \rangle$, its subgroup $G_0=\langle b,c \rangle$, and denote $b_i=b^{c^i}$ for $i \in \Z$ as in \ref{SU Notations for groups and homomorphisms}.
+We intentionally bring them in an order displaying consecutive development of some basic ideas.
+Take the free group $F=\langle a,b,c \rangle$, its subgroup $F_0=\langle b,c \rangle$, and denote $b_i=b^{c^i}$ for $i \in \Z$ as in subsection \ref{SU Notations for groups and homomorphisms}.

-\begin{Example} The subgroup $A_0= \langle b_i \mathrel{|} i\in \Z \,\rangle$ is benign in $G_0$.
-Indeed, let $\varphi$ be the isomorphism of $G_0$ sending $b,c$ to $b^c\!,c$.
+\begin{Example} The subgroup $A_0= \langle b_i \mathrel{|} i\in \Z \,\rangle$ is benign in $F_0$.
+Indeed, let $\varphi$ be the isomorphism of $F_0$ sending $b,c$ to $b^c\!,c$.
 Then $\Gamma\!=\!
-G_0\, \!*_{\varphi}\! t$ is finitely presented, and it is enough to verify $G_0 \cap \langle b, t \rangle \!= A_0$.
-Each $b_i\!=b^{c^i}\!\!=b^{t^i}$ is in $G_0 \cap \langle b, t \rangle$.
+F_0\, \!*_{\varphi}\! t$ is finitely presented, and it is enough to verify $F_0 \cap \langle b, t \rangle \!= A_0$.
+Each $b_i\!=b^{c^i}\!\!=b^{t^i}$ is in $F_0 \cap \langle b, t \rangle$.
 Next, applying \ref{SU The conjugates collecting process} to any $w\in \langle b, t \rangle$ for $\X=\{b \}$ and $\Y=\{t\}$, we get $w = u \cdot v$ where $u$ is a product of factors of type $b^{\pm t^{i}}\!\!= b_i^{\pm 1}$\!, and $v=t^k$.
-If also $w\in G_0$, then $v=1$ by uniqueness of the normal form, i.e., $w\in A_0$. \end{Example}
+If also $w\in F_0$, then $v=1$ by uniqueness of the normal form, i.e., $w\in A_0$. \end{Example}